Updated March 25, 2019

 Have you ever noticed that pushing someone to move faster does not persuade them as effectively?
 In fact, the opposite is true.
-I relearn this lesson every morning when I try to help my 3 and 5-year-old kids get ready for preschool and kindergarten!
+I relearn this lesson every time I try to rush my 5 and 8-year-old kids get out the door to any kind of activity!

 I first learned this lesson in Stephen Covey’s book The 7 Habits of Highly Effective People.
 Covey said that you can be fast and efficient with systems, machines, and processes.
 But with people, slowing down to understand and to listen IS more efficient.

-So, when I met with people to discuss purchasing their house in my real estate business, I learned to leave my watch in the car.
-The pace of the conversation was dictated by the other person, not by me.
-Sometimes that meant 2+ hour meetings.
-Sometimes it was only 15 minutes.
+So, whenever I meet with people to discuss purchasing their house or rental property, I’ve learned to leave my watch in the car.
+The pace of the conversation is dictated by the other person, not by me.
+Sometimes that means 2+ hour meetings.
+Sometimes it’s only 15 minutes.

-But I’m convinced that my sincerity and slowness made a big difference in my business.
+But I’m convinced that my willingness to go slow (or at their pace) makes a big difference in my ability to connect and help solve their problem.
 And of course, that same principle applies to your personal relationships.

 Slowness Cultivates Creativity and Deep Thinking

 The future of the economy is knowledge work.
-Jobs of this type require deep, focused, and creative thinking.
+And knowledge-based jobs require deep, focused, and creative thinking.

-But how do you cultivate this type of thinking?
-Is it a switch you just turn on?
+So, how do you cultivate this type of deep work and focused thinking?

-For me, quality thinking comes when I slow down.
-Sometimes these slow times are in the shower, on a walk, or while rocking a sleeping child in my arms.
-For this reason, I always have a pen and paper nearby.
-But other slow times come from deliberate blocks of work time when the phone is off and I’m free from regular distractions.
+For me, it comes when I slow down.
+Some of my best ideas “pop up” during slow times like in the shower, on a walk, or while holding a sleeping child in my arms.
+For this reason, I always have a pen and paper nearby when those “large and melodious thoughts” happen to drop on me!

-If you are committed to creative, innovative thinking in your work or other projects, slowing down is essential.
+If you are committed to creative, innovative thinking in your work or other projects, slowing down to think is essential.